Tatskaari/zigzag/notes/x86/memory/Paging.md

 4) When a page is returned, set that chunk back to 0

 The page allocator can use this information to find a free section of memory, and add it to the page table.

+When you eventually get to usermode processes, you should create isolated page table structures for each process.

 # Page tables: address translation